A Companion Resource to Life Insurance Selling Secrets

 Why This Matters

 Nobody changes their life because things are going fine.
-There is always a moment — a wall you hit, a crisis you face, a conversation that shook you — that made the status quo unbearable.
+There is always a moment — money you counted on that vanished, a penalty that gutted you, a bill you could not pay — that made the status quo unbearable.
 This is the tension in your story.
 Without tension, there is no transformation.
-Your prospect needs to see that you were not always where you are now.
-You had to fight to get here.
+And the turn from "that's just how it is" to "wait — that was MY money" is what makes a prospect feel it in their gut, because they are sitting in that exact spot right now.

 The Villain

 • Yours might not be a person.
-It could be debt, taxes, misinformation, a broken system, a dead-end job, or the lie that "life insurance is just for when you die."
-Name it.
+It could be taxes, penalties, a rigged system, misinformation, or the lie that "life insurance is just for when you die."

 The Stakes